 On the surface, this has nothing to do with Marxism.
 Yet indirectly, it has facilitated its advance.
 Since nations no longer matter, it follows that borders no longer matter either.
 And as unrestricted cross-national movement of labor is crucial for industry competitiveness, support for the free market goes hand in hand with elimination of immigration restrictions, most of all as they relate to people from Third World countries, where the cost of labor is cheapest.

 Related to this, corporations see great value in working with nonprofit groups to root out anti-immigrant “hate.”
 And they’re getting out their checkbooks.
-This past summer, Tim Cook, CEO of Apple, a company with a market cap of $800 billion, informed employees that Apple would be donating $1 million to the Southern Poverty Law Center and providing a 2-to-1 match for all employee contributions.
+This past summer, Tim Cook, CEO of Apple, a company with a market cap of more than $800 billion (and for a brief while, more than $900 billion) informed employees that Apple would be donating $1 million to the Southern Poverty Law Center and providing a 2-to-1 match for all employee contributions.
 And JPMorgan Chase announced plans to donate $500,000 to the SPLC to promote its “tracking, exposing and fighting hate groups and other extremist organizations.”

 Corporations also are forming anti-Trump coalitions.